I am Shelly Hoover

 Additionally, I’ve reconnected to my veteran community through a team at I AM ALS.
 We work relentlessly to connect veterans with ALS and family caregivers to benefits, connect and coordinate with service organizations, and promote legislation that benefits all people with ALS.

 Fast forward to today, I’m still busy living.
-Steve and I have four precious grandchildren; I’ve published my first novel with a second released in a few weeks, I continue to educate and advocate.
+Steve and I have five precious grandchildren; I’ve published two novels, I continue to educate and advocate.
 I’m in law school now, hoping that being a lawyer will help me be a more effective advocate.

-Without an effective treatment or cure, ALS has left me unable to move.
+Without an effective treatment or cure, ALS has left me unable to move, dependent on a tracheostomy and ventilator to breathe and PEG tube to eat.
 I do everything on a computer that I control with my eyes.
 I use a ventilator for breathing at night, and my computer will soon be my voice.
 I am physically dependent on my family for everything; I can’t scratch my nose.